mad-rl/mad-rl-framework/README.md

 ### Engine requirements

 Each engine has its own requirements.
-We recommend to use a virtual environment such a pipenv, virtualenv or conda in order to isolate the specific requirements of each engine from your current libraries or other engines.
+We recommend to use a virtual environment such a pipenv, virtualenv or conda environment in order to isolate the specific requirements of each engine from your current libraries or other engines.

 ```
-pip install -f ./src/environments/{environment_name}/requirements.txt
+pip install -r ./src/environments/{environment_name}/requirements.txt
 ```

 ### Test the environment